JOSH DIPAOLO

 I welcome feedback.
 Please email me for drafts or with comments.

-A paper on moral and epistemic self-licensing.
+A paper on social pressure and expert consensus.

-A paper on disagreement with converts.
+A paper on coping with misperceived virtue.

 Proudly powered by Weebly